Information Systems Department (IS)

 Management Information Systems: Analysis and Design

-This is the first course in a two-course sequence that covers the development process for computer-based management information systems.
+This course covers the development process for computer-based management information systems.
 This course emphasizes information analysis and the logical design of management information systems.
 Prerequisite: IS 300.
 Offered Fall.

 IS 405 Cr.3